 The mobility inherent with xc skis (and bindings) ensures you won’t be mistaken for a zombie shambling across the field.
 By having a free heel and wearing comfortable boots, you can move naturally.
 This is particularly evident when not performing actual technique such as when negotiating deep powder (i.e. walking).

-As I’ve stated, there is no standardized binding/boot system that is compatible with all other bindings and boots.
-When navigating this realm, you need to be certain of what you own or are looking to purchase.
+Therefore, when navigating this realm, you need to be certain of what you own or are looking to purchase.

 Many beginner and intermediate cross-country skiers aren’t aware of this discrepancy.
 And they become frustrated, for example, when they bring to the Nordic ski center at which I work their own skis (bindings) or boots after having forgotten one or the other at home, only to discover they can’t just rent the one missing component because our binding systems aren’t compatible.

 I’m not going to list every possible variation of every binding on the market.
-There are simply way too many options.
+There are simply too many options.
 But the following list represents the majority of what’s available and in use today.

 NNN (New Nordic Norm)